4 Surprising Companies Driving Healthcare Innovation

 Alphabet’s portfolio is heavily invested in life sciences companies, with many focused on data-driven approaches to develop new treatment methods, often focused on genomic medicine.
 Google Genomics has created a platform for genomic researchers to store, organize, and derive insights from genomic information in brand new ways.

-And one company you probably have heard of, 23 & Me, is an Alphabet portfolio company that is moving from delivering fun, topical ancestry into empowering people with real health insights from their own genetic makeup, helping to better understand the risks and pre-dispositions they may carry.
+And one company you probably have heard of, 23 & Me, is an Alphabet portfolio company that is moving from delivering fun, topical ancestry information into empowering people with real health insights from their own genetic makeup, helping to better understand the risks and pre-dispositions they may carry.

 Alphabet has even found its way into the payer world, investing $375 million into Oscar health, the insurance company that is trying to cater to the way modern consumers communicate and get information.
 Oscar health has already seen its model become hugely successful in several markets, and is pushing other, more established payers, to become much more member-focused and user-friendly.